 When you agreed to give the Biobank a blood sample, you gave the Biobank permission to perform certain genetic tests on your sample.
 While many genetic tests are done for research, a small number of genetic test results may give information about your health and could affect your medical care.
 Having this information may benefit an individual.
 You were invited to sign a consent to receive this information, because some genetic test results from your sample may be available.

 You can contact the Biobank staff and request a new consent form.

-Not everyone will receive results because, for example, we may find nothing to return.
-This is a research project to make discoveries about health and risk of disease.
-We have only recently started processing the donated samples and are working on ways, that if we do find medically important results, to return these to individual participants.
+Not everyone will receive results because for most individual participants we will find nothing of medical importance to return.
+It is important to remember that this is primarily a research project to make general discoveries about health and risk of disease using data analysis of large populations.
+We have only recently started processing the individual donated samples.
+We are working on ways to return medically important results to individual participants in a sensitive and ethical manner.

 We are not related to 23 & me.
 The Colorado Center for Personalized Medicine has some very clever scientists that study population genetics and we hope that we will be able to return ancestry information to those participants that want to receive it.